tobsirl/Grafana-Loki-Promtail/README.md

 [Introduction to Loki: Like Prometheus, but for Logs](https://grafana.com/go/webinar/intro-to-loki-like-prometheus-but-for-logs/)

+## What is Loki?

+- Loki is an Apache 2.0 licensed log aggregation system inspired by Prometheus.
+It is designed to be very cost effective and easy to operate.
+It does not index the contents of the logs, but rather a set of labels for each log stream.

+## What is Promtail?

 - Loki **does not index the text of the logs,** instead grouping entries into **streams** and indexing those with **labels.**
 - This is mainly due to cost and performance reasons.
 Indexing the text of the logs would be very expensive and slow.
 - Unlike Prometheus, Promtail doesn’t pull logs